jarvisteach/appJar/docs/mkdocs/docs/pythonEvents.md

     The second function will be called when the mouse is released, this can happen anywhere.
     The same rules for passing functions apply as above.

-### Registering Other Event Types
+## Registering Other Events

-It's possible to register any of the standard event types with appJar widgets.
+It's possible to register any of the other [tkinter event types](http://effbot.org/tkinterbook/tkinter-events-and-bindings.htm) with appJar widgets.
-Get the widget, then call the tkinter bind function.
+Just get the widget, then call the tkinter `bind()` function, passing in the event name and function to call.
-**NB.** The function you register must receive a single paramter, the event object.
+**NB.** The function you register must receive a single parameter, the event object.
-See [here](http://effbot.org/tkinterbook/tkinter-events-and-bindings.htm) for information on what you can bind, and what properties the event object has.

 ```python
 # either grab the widget when it's created, and bind the event